dks-codes/Todo-app/README.md

    npm run dev
    ```

-   The server is running at: `http://localhost:<YOUR FREE PORT>` ( Eg: [http://localhost4001](http://localhost4001) )
+   The server is running at: `http://localhost:<YOUR FREE PORT>` ( Eg: [http://localhost:4001](http://localhost:4001) )

 ## API Documentation

-    API documentation is available at [https://documenter.getpostman.com/view/29222665/2sA3kUHhVq](https://documenter.getpostman.com/view/29222665/2sA3kUHhVq)
+API documentation is available at  [Todo-app Documentation](https://documenter.getpostman.com/view/29222665/2sA3kUHhVq)

 Alternatively, you can also see the documentation at: http://localhost:`<YOUR FREE PORT>`/api-docs ( Eg: [http://localhost:4001/api-docs/](http://localhost:4001/api-docs/) )

 ## Contributing

 You are welcomed to contribute to the Todo App API!
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or fix.
 3. Make your changes and commit them with meaningful messages.
 4. Push your changes to your forked repository.
 5. Open a pull request with a description of your changes.

 ## Contact

-    For any questions or issues, please contact us via the GitHub Issues page or at [deepakkumarsahoo2002@gmail.com](deepakkumarsahoo2002@gmail.com).
+For any questions or issues, please contact us via the GitHub Issues page or at [deepakkumarsahoo2002@gmail.com](mailto:deepakkumarsahoo2002@gmail.com).